eutectic6337/TNbadge/hardware/README.md

 - flux and wick up excess solder from pins on one side

-- drag-solder with small wedge tip iron to reflow remaining solder
+- drag-solder with small wedge/chisel tip iron to reflow remaining solder

 - re-test to verify fault is gone; if fault remains, dig deeper